ploutusFi/Ploutos-Docs/how-does-gravita-work/vessels-and-collateral.md

 ### 5. Peg Stability and Softer Redemptions

-In order to reduce the volatility of GRAI, a Liquity-like redemption mechanism will be enabled after launch.
+In order to reduce the volatility of USDL, a Liquity-like redemption mechanism will be enabled after launch.
 More information is available on the [Redemptions and Liquidations](redemptions-and-liquidations.md) page.

 You can find more on the [System Status and Price Volatility page.](system-status-and-price-volatility.md)